UTSA-ICS/sid-server/doc/source/developing.rst

     backend_argument = username:test_user
     backend_argument = password:test_password

-This backend is registered in ``keystone.common.cache.core`` module.
+This backend is registered in ``sidserver.common.cache.core`` module.
 So, its usage is similar to other dogpile caching backends as it implements the same dogpile APIs.